Isak's first league goal helps Liverpool to vital win at West Ham

 In the 60th minute, however, Isak was left unmarked in the box as Liverpool recycled possession from a throw-in and the striker coolly side-footed into the bottom corner.

-Paqueta saw red in the 83rd minute to make West Ham's task all the harder before Gakpo sent the home fans streaming for the exits with a clinical finish.
+Paqueta saw red after an extended tirade towards referee Darren England, despite the best efforts of his teammates, to make West Ham's task all the harder.

+Gakpo then sent the home fans streaming for the exits with a clinical finish to add the gloss on a gritty performance from Liverpool.

+"Relief," Slot said with a beaming smile when asked how he felt when Gakpo scored Liverpool's second, though his side may face a sterner test against high-flying Sunderland on Wednesday.